 Healthy soils for healthy cities

-Welcome to a full-day online event on World Soil Day, exploring how soils shape sustainable and healthy urban environments.
+Welcome to an online event on World Soil Day, exploring how soils shape sustainable and healthy urban environments.

 Date: 5 December 2025